Posted by Handshake 2.0 at 5:31 AM on October 3, 2013:

 Need help with a problem at work?
 E-mail your question to email@example.com.

 Please include the subject line "Workplace Advice."
 Anne regrets that not all questions can be answered, personal replies are not possible, and questions may be edited for brevity and clarity.

-Valley Business FRONT's Workplace Advice Column, written by Handshake 2.0's Anne Giles Clelland, appears monthly in Valley Business FRONT and in the collection Work: It's Personal.
-A version of this column first appeared in the September, 2012 issue.
+Valley Business FRONT's Workplace Advice Column, written by Handshake 2.0's Anne Giles Clelland, appeared monthly in Valley Business FRONT from 2008-2012.
+A collection of her columns was published in Work: It's Personal.